UtahRETC/IntroProgrammingPythonPart1/units/01 - Class Introduction/Slides.md

 ## Zoom

-Monday meetings will be held over Zoom.
+Thursday classes will be held over Zoom.

 ---